Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-5-carbon-offsets-and-green-technology.html.markdown

 author: FlightFree UK
 read_time_minute: 8
 ---
+## This podcast is episode 5 of our #flightfree2020 series.
+You can listen to the podcast, and access the rest of the series, at our [podcast page](https://flightfree.co.uk/podcast/).

 This month’s podcast is on the subject of carbon offsets and green technology and we’re talking to Roger Tyers, a research doctorate at Southampton university.
 Roger has written a few articles for us in the past: [The Truth about Carbon Offsets](https://flightfree.co.uk/post/the-truth-about-carbon-offsets/), [What the Aviation Industry Really Thinks About Climate Change](https://flightfree.co.uk/post/behind-the-veil-what-the-aviation-industry-really-thinks-about-climate-change/), and [Long Train to China](https://flightfree.co.uk/post/long-train-to-china/).
 We met up with Roger at the British Library, so while you might imagine the library is impeccably silent, there’s occasionally some background noise.

 You can listen to the full podcast [here](https://www.podbean.com/media/share/pb-em83w-dbab72?utm_campaign=u_share_ep&utm_medium=dlink&utm_source=u_share).